 TDM Parameters — Parameters Coupling — Implementation Guidelines

 • Do not include spaces or special characters in parameter names.

-• The PARAMS_JSON field of the LU_PARAMS table contains the list of LU parameters and their values to enable the debugging of a given entity.
+• The PARAMS_JSON field of the LU_PARAMS table contains the list of LU parameters and their values that can be used for debugging a given entity.

+TDM Parameters — Parameters Coupling — Implementation Guidelines